 You already know what you want.

-The more we do this, the more I believe that people actually already know what they want before they even start the program.
-They may not know what the job title is or where to find it, but they know how they want their day to feel.
+The more we do this, the more I believe that people actually already know what they want.
+They may not know the job title or where to find it, but they know how they want their day to feel.
 They know how they want to feel about themselves.
 But years of conditioning to expect something else has made this all a bit fuzzy and seemingly unrealistic.
 This program helps to bring it to the forefront.
 It helps to surface things they may have lost touch with.
 It helps to give them the confidence that their vision can become reality and to know it is the right vision because of the intelligent process which helped shape it.
 And I think it takes the rigor of a program like this to help inspire action.